METALS-Copper eyes small weekly loss as stronger dollar drags

-MELBOURNE, March 6 (Reuters) - London copper was headed for a weekly loss as a stronger dollar dented appetite for commodities, while traders said it was too soon after China’s Lunar New Year break to determine the demand outlook in the world’s top user of metals.
+MELBOURNE, March 6 (Reuters) - London copper was set for a small loss this week as a stronger dollar broadly dented appetite for commodities, with traders saying it was still too soon after China’s Lunar New Year break to accurately gauge demand in the world’s top user of metals.

-In the short term, the market is waiting for a key U.S. jobs report later that could pile more pressure on commodities if it supports the case for a rise in U.S. interest rates in coming months.

-In the medium term, downside risk prevails, given a significant fall in the cost of production that could lower the floor price for copper, said analyst Mark Keenan of Societe Generale.

-“For copper, the widely understood floor of $5,500 a tonne is actually $1,000 cheaper if you factor in the currencies and the oil price fall, which is a significant relaxation for people looking at cost floor dynamics as a gauge of potential price support,” he said.

-Three-month copper on the London Metal Exchange fell 0.6 percent to $5,800 a tonne by 0711 GMT, after closing little changed in the previous session.
-Copper was facing a weekly loss of around 1.6 percent, its biggest decline in six weeks.
+* Three-month copper on the London Metal Exchange had eased 0.4 percent to $5,810 a tonne by 0121 GMT, after closing little changed in the previous session.
+Prices were facing a weekly loss of around 1.4 percent, their biggest such decline in six weeks.

-The dollar hovered at near 11-1/2-year highs against a basket of major currencies on Friday.
-A stronger dollar makes commodities more expensive for holders of other currencies.

-Across other metals, LME lead sank by 1.5 percent, eroding gains of around 2.5 percent from the previous session, but still looked set to notch its biggest weekly gain since Jan 2014, at almost 4 percent.
+* LME lead sank by around 1 percent, eroding gains of around 2.5 percent from the previous session, but still looked set to notch its biggest weekly gain since May 2013, at more than 4 percent.

-“Recently there are some lead enquiries in Asia,” said a source at a lead smelter, as scrap dealers buy low 99.97 purity LME lead instead of scrap batteries which have become more expensive.
-“We have not seen actual demand increase (yet), since Lunar New Year is just over,” she said.
+* China plans to run its biggest budget deficit in 2015 since the global financial crisis, stepping up spending as Premier Li Keqiang signalled that the lowest rate of growth in a quarter of a century is the “new normal” for the world’s No.2 economy.

+* The number of Americans filing new claims for unemployment aid last week rose to its highest level since May, but economists dismissed the increase as weather-related and said the jobs market remained solid.

 Three month LME copper